sparklemotion/nokogiri/CONTRIBUTING.md

 Hello there!
 I'm super excited that you're interested in contributing to Nokogiri.
 Welcome!

 This document is intended only to provide a brief introduction on how to contribute to Nokogiri.
 It's not a complete specification of everything you need to know, so if you want to know more, I encourage you to reach out to the maintainers via email, twitter, or a new Github issue.
 We'd love to get to know you a bit better!

+## Code of Conduct

+Our full Code of Conduct is in [`CODE_OF_CONDUCT.md`](CODE_OF_CONDUCT.md).

+For best results, be kind.
+Remember that Nokogiri maintainers are volunteers, and treat them with respect.
+Do not act entitled to service.
+Do not be rude.
+Do not use judgmental or foul language.

 ## Some guiding principles of the project